kya8/mp4join/README.md

 # Command line tool
 For end-users, A simple command line tool `mp4join` is included.
 It displays progress information while joining the files.
+## Download

-Pre-compiled binaries are available in the Release page.
+Pre-compiled binaries are available in the [Release](https://github.com/kya8/mp4join/releases/latest) page.

 # Building